Cell Phone Addiction: Signs, Symptoms, And Treatment

 Recommended Treatment Options For Cell Phone Addiction

-For these concerns, a doctor may recommend behavioral therapy, mental health counseling, or family therapy for teens and young adults.
-Self-help groups may also be beneficial.
+In these situations, a healthcare professional may recommend behavioral therapy, individual counseling, or family therapy for teens and young adults.
+Peer support or self-help groups may also provide additional guidance and accountability.

 Dual Diagnosis Rehab For Cell Phone Addiction And Substance Abuse